cyxstudio/LYN-ostrich-app/README.md

             <br>

-  and Taaadaa...... his post will never be seen again , and post quoting his post will also be missing
+  and Taaadaa...... his post will never be seen again , and post quoting his post will also be missing.
+The only time it wont work is if he is the thread starter.
+In which case i did not make the script censor the post because it would look weird for a thread to being out of nowhere.

   <img src = "bacometer6.png">